|

 The first floor was rubbish.
 To be

-displays of dull bits of broken pots with no explanation of what they are.
+endless displays of dull bits of broken pots with no explanation of what they

-impressive stuffed Polar bear, and there were two main displays here.
-One was
+stuffed Polar bear, and there were two main displays here.
+One was all

-ancient boat.
-Twenty years ago whist digging up the high street, diggers
+boat.
+Twenty years ago whist digging up the high

-found a boat; three thousand years old and ten metres long.
-It was probably
+street, diggers found a boat; three thousand years old and ten metres long.

-the first ever cross channel ferry, and this display was rather interesting.
+It was probably the first ever cross channel ferry, and this display was

 Lunch time: as we came out of the